 For CSAM majors, understanding course prerequisites and course sequencing is extremely important.
 The decisions you make regarding course selection for each semester should be made collaboratively with your department academic advisor to make sure you are meeting the correct requirements and are on track to graduate.

-Academic advisors do more than work with students to plan their coursework for each semester however.
-Academic advisors support and partner with students so that you can make informed decisions, develop appropriate goals in order to succeed academically, and plan for the future.
+Academic advisors do more than work with students to plan their coursework for each semester, however.
+Academic advisors support and partner with students so that they can make informed decisions, develop appropriate goals in order to succeed academically and plan for the future.
 The relationship you develop with your faculty advisor is one of the most important relationships you will have throughout your academic career.